Holidays Around the World in Spanish!

 Still, December is a glorious time to visit places such as Mexico, Peru, or Argentina, as celebrations abound and food and festivities are everywhere.

-Pesebres, or nativity scenes, are in homes, business, parks, public places and churches.
+Pesebres, or nativity scenes, are in homes, businesses, parks, public places, and churches.
 Church processions and carol-singing services are a daily occurrence.

 Delicious foods are everywhere, including the ever-popular fruitcake, Pannetone.
 (It is so common there, people may forget it’s Italian in origin!)